kevinlin1/kevinlin1.github.io/cs61b/index.md

 - [Discussion 2][disc02 survey]
 - [Quiz 2](quiz/quiz02.pdf) and [solutions](quiz/quiz02_sol.pdf).
 - The first part of the [Java Gotchas][] guide is ready!
+- Try [scheduling a meeting with me][calendar appointment], if you'd like.

 #### January 18, 2017
 - [Discussion 1, Hello][disc01 survey]